Install a vinyl wall covering on a backsplash

-Make “relief cuts” with a sharp scissors until the paper lies flat against the wall.
+Make “relief cuts” with sharp scissors until the paper lies flat against the wall.
 Then use a razor to make the final cuts by following the contours of the molding.

 Vinyl won’t stick to itself.
 To keep corner seams secure, overlap the corner by 1/2 in. and brush the overlapped section with vinyl-to-vinyl adhesive before pressing the next piece into place.